Logiqx/gps-guides/guidance/garmin/README.md

 ## Garmin Advice

 Do you own a Garmin watch, or thinking of buying one for windsurfing / wingfoiling / kitesurfing?
-If your answer is yes, then this guide has been written specifically for you and your mates!
+If the answer is yes, then this guide has been written for the benefit of you and your mates!

-All GPS receivers are prone to errors, but some are more susceptible than others.
+All GPS receivers are prone to errors, but some are more susceptible to glitches than others.
 Even if you own the best GPS watch, your settings and how you use it will influence the accuracy and likelihood of speeds being legitimate.

 This guide has been written to help you get the best accuracy and features out of your Garmin watch(es), and hopefully get as much enjoyment from your sessions as possible. 🤙